dwiepert/naip-w2v2/README.md

 3. Use a model checkpoint saved in a GCS bucket.
 This option can be specified by giving a full file path starting with `gs://BUCKET_NAME/...`.
 The code will then download this checkpoint locally and reset the checkpoint path to the path it is saved locally.

+## Data structure
+This code will only function with the following data structure.
+SPEECH DATA DIR
+    |
+    -- UID
+        |
+        -- waveform.EXT (extension can be any audio file extension) -- metadata.json (containing the key 'encoding' (with the extension in capital letters, i.e. mp3 as MP3), also containing the key 'sample_rate_hz' with the full sample rate)

+and for the data splits
+DATA SPLIT DIR
+    |
+    -- train.csv
+    -- test.csv

 ## Arguments
 There are many possible arguments to set, including all the parameters associated with audio configuration.
 The main run function describes most of these, and you can alter defaults as required.